Azure/helm-charts/drupal/README.md

 It is inspired by the
 [upstream drupal chart](https://github.com/kubernetes/charts/tree/master/stable/drupal,
-but, by default, utilizes the Azure Service Broker to provision an [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/) database for the Drupal server to use.
+but, by default, utilizes Open Service Broker for Azure to provision an [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/) database for the Drupal server to use.